List of Star Wars creatures: F

+Fabool

-FaboolFabools are balloon-like creatures.
+Fabools are balloon-like creatures.
 They are sometimes punctured by thorny Blba trees and eaten by carnivorous snails.
 They live in the Dantarian Savannahs on Dantooine.

 Falleen

-Falleens are sentient reptilian beings that can emit pheromones that can affect many species.Medstar duology, Legacy of the Jedi.
+Falleens are sentient reptilian beings that can emit pheromones that can affect many species.

 Falumpaset

 The Falumpaset is a large mammal native to Naboo, appearing in Star Wars: Episode I – The Phantom Menace, The Gungan Frontier, Star Wars: Galactic Battlegrounds, and Star Wars Galaxies: The Ruins of Dantooine.
 They roamed the plains and swamps of the planet in large herds, and their distinctive call could be heard for kilometers around.
 Easily domesticated, falumpasets were popular mounts all over the galaxy.

+Fambaa

-FambaaFambaas are the largest terrestrial herbivores of the Naboo swamp, appearing in Star Wars: Episode I – The Phantom Menace, The Gungan Frontier, Star Wars Galaxies, Star Wars: Battlefront, and Star Wars: Galactic Battlegrounds.
+Fambaas are the largest terrestrial herbivores of the Naboo swamp, appearing in Star Wars: Episode I – The Phantom Menace, The Gungan Frontier, Star Wars Galaxies, Star Wars: Battlefront, and Star Wars: Galactic Battlegrounds.
 Fambaas are technically amphibians but have the scaly hide of reptiles.
 These creatures can easily knock over trees to get at leaves and berries.
 They also forage for underwater plants.

 Fambaas in the wild travel in herds of up to 12.
 They are born with moist skin and gills and upon maturity their tails grow, the gills disappear and their skin hardens.
 The Fambaa has been domesticated by Gungan for millennia as beasts of burden and cavalry/artillery draft beasts.